Skip to content

 Annual premium paid for ethical alternatives versus conventional purchases

-Calculate annual premium spent on ethical shopping alternatives versus conventional pricing.
-Enter ethical monthly spend and see the result instantly.
+Calculate the annual premium spent on ethical shopping alternatives versus conventional pricing — see what 'shop your values' costs in pure dollar terms.

 What this tool does